Pitchnogle/bookwork/head_first_c/README.md

 ## Style

-The coding style for example written for this book were based on (OpenBSD)[https://man.openbsd.org/style].
+The coding style for examples written for this book were based on [OpenBSD](https://man.openbsd.org/style).